IntuitiveWebSolutions/VimConf/README.md

 A vimrc file and different bundles.
 This vim setup requires at least Vim 7.3 compiled with python (for pyflakes) & multibyte (for tagbar) support.

-The font used when running gVim is [Inconsolata](http://www.levien.com/type/myfonts/inconsolata.html "Inconsolata"); I've included the OpenType file in this repo.
+The font used when running gVim is [Inconsolata](http://www.levien.com/type/myfonts/inconsolata.html "Inconsolata"); the OpenType file is included in this repo.

-I use [pathogen](https://github.com/tpope/vim-pathogen "pathogen") for automatically adding the below bundles to the Vim runtimepath.
+The config uses [pathogen](https://github.com/tpope/vim-pathogen "pathogen") for automatically adding the below bundles to the Vim runtimepath.

 To generate the documentation tags for each plugin, run **:Helptags**.

 For Tagbar to work well with JavaScript (and probably other languages), we **highly** recommend installing the latest version of [Exuberant Ctags](http://ctags.sourceforge.net/ "Exuberant Ctags").